-On September 14, 1999, the Company entered into a definitive agreement to sell 84% of EPub for \$325.0 million in cash and will retain approximately 16% of EPub's equity in connection with the transaction.
+Entertainment Publications, Inc. On November 30, 1999, the Company completed the disposition of 85% of EPub for approximately \$281.0 million in cash, inclusive of certain adjustments.
+The Company will retain approximately 15% of EPub's equity in connection with the transaction.
 In addition, the Company will have a designee on EPub's Board of Directors.
 The Company's original intention was to dispose of 100% of EPub.
-The transaction is subject to customary regulatory approvals and customary conditions and is expected to be consummated in the fourth quarter of 1999.
-The sale of EPub is expected to generate an after-tax gain of approximately \$140.0 million.
+Subsequent to the consummation of the transaction, the Company will account for its investment in EPub using the equity method.